orb-community/orb-website/docs/docs.md

 Find process-oriented instructions and descriptions below to help you get moving with Orb.

 ## Getting started
-Follow the steps below after setting up a https://localhost.
+Follow the steps below after setting up your [self-host installation](https://getorb.io/install/#self-host).

 1. Register a new account.

 <img src="img/register.png" alt="Orb" width="300"/>

 * After registering, you should see the home page with a welcome message.

 2. Create an Agent.

 * Click **New Agent**.
 * Fill in an *Agent Name* and click **Next**.
 * Fill in the *Key* and *Value* tags.
 Click the **+** on the right side of the menu, then click **Next**.